 The first thing to consider in this situation is that we are talking about 2 different environments.
 One of the environments is your grow tent, which is placed inside a completely different one: your room.

-That seems almost pointless to explain here, but it is critical to understand.
+That seems almost pointless to explain here, but it is critical to understand the difference between grow tents and grow rooms.
 When venting the exhaust from the tent into the room outside it, you are simply sending the bad air into a bigger room.

 The air can then eventually find its way back into the tent via the intake.
 This is simply recirculating the same air and is not proper ventilation.

 Make Sure the Room Is Properly Ventilated (Air Conditioned)

 Since the room outside your tent is just another (larger) contained environment, it also needs to have exhaust and intake of fresh air.
 The easiest way to accomplish this is simple air conditioning.

 Most residential homes have air conditioning of some kind.
 An evaporative cooler (or swamp cooler) is not the same as an air conditioner and is not a good idea to use in the room with your grow tent.

 But even with ventilation for the room outside the tent, you do not get an ideal system.